 Understanding Opioids and Their Effects

-Sometimes called narcotics, opioids are drugs that treat severe pain.
+As a form of narcotics, opioids such as Oxycodone & OxyContin are drugs that treat severe pain.
 Sometimes used for pain after surgery, migraines or even chemotherapy pain prevention, opioids block pain messages sent from the brain.
 Some types of opioids are made from natural substances and others are completely synthetic.
 However, the one common thread between all types of opioids is they have a high potential for abuse and addiction.
-Because of this risk of addiction, doctors who prescribe them closely monitor patient’s dosages.
+Because of this risk of addiction, doctors who prescribe them, closely monitor patient’s dosages.
+The most commonly prescribed opioids are Oxycodone and OxyContin.

 Oxycodone vs. OxyContin